 This probably sounds strange, but let me explain.
 There was something about the filling that was a touch weird.
-I opened these up in the same way I would an Oreo.
-These seemed well filled like a double stuff.
+I opened these up, in the same way, I would an Oreo.
+These seemed well-filled like double stuff.

 I go after the filling in the same way that my mom's dog would go after a jar of peanut butter.

 They have the texture of a rice cake.
-They taste like concentrate strawberry.
+They taste like concentrated strawberries.
 I keep them in the house for baking and oatmeal.
-Both of those applications require some level of hydration to bring them back to their former selves (and taste less like astronaut food).
+Both of those applications require some level of hydration to bring them back to their former selves (and tasteless like astronaut food).

-For $2.99 these are priced in line to the rest of Trader Joe’s Joe Joe’s cookies.
+For $2.99 these are priced in line with the rest of Trader Joe's Joe Joe's cookies.

 The box of Trader Joe's Neapolitan Joe Joe's: